jammerware/final-react-router/README.md

 ## Steps to activity success

 1. Remix this project.
-Don't forget to give it a more descriptive name (not that Glitch's random names aren't adorable.)
+Don't forget to give it a more descriptive name (not that Glitch's random names aren't adorable).
 2.